ECLECTIC, RUSTIC-CHIC DÉCOR, BLAZING FIRES AND A SPACIOUS GARDEN WITH VIEWS

 We serve classic and modern British food of fine-dining quality in the warm, relaxed surroundings of a local country pub.

 Today, the proudly independent inn draws a convivial mix of loyal locals and visitors, with its eclectic, rustic-chic décor, blazing fires and spacious garden with views across the Dove Valley to Worthy Island Wood.
-You’ll find the Greenalls here most days, and General Manager James Oddy, who brings to the mix the passion for detail he honed at such establishments as the 3 AA Rosette-awarded restaurant of the Alderley Edge Hotel and Knutsford’s High Legh Park country club.
+You’ll find the Greenalls here most days, and General Manager James Oddy, who brings to the mix the passion for detail he honed at such establishments as the 3 AA Rosette-awarded restaurant of the Alderley Edge Hotel and other Cheshire gastro haunts.

-Proudly offering a list of 98 wines, we also host regular wine-tasting dinners, and Stuart looks forward to preparing barbecues over the summer months, and working with local huntsmen to lay on delicious game-based events later in the year.
+Proudly offering a list of over 160 wines, we also host regular wine-tasting dinners.
+Head Chef Scott Law is passionate about foraging locally & developing his kitchen garden throughout theyear.
+He loves working with local huntsmen to lay on delicious game-based dinners, paired with exciting wines.
 You can find out more through our Duncombe Diary newsletter or our social networks.